mtumilowicz/scala3-dependent-types-polymorphic-functions-workshop/README.txt

     * to make any use of type members, programmers need a way to refer to them
         * some level of dependent types is required
         * usual notion is that of path-dependent types
+* path dependent type is a specific kind of dependent type in which the type depends on a path
+* types which are distinguished by the values which are their prefixes
-* problem: path dependent type is really hidden
+* problem: path dependent type is effectively hidden
     ```
     trait Wrapper {
       type A